* World stocks hit record high for second day

 * GRAPHIC-2017 asset returns: http://tmsnrt.rs/2jvdmXl

-an ounce in early trade and was at $1,324.17 at 1120 GMT, down 0.2 percent.
-On Monday it slid 1.4 percent in its biggest one-day drop in two months.
+in early trade and was at $1,326.50 an ounce at 0922 GMT, little changed from late on Monday.
+It fell 1.4 percent in that session, its biggest one-day drop in two months.
 "The North Korea story has had (an impact) on the price of gold, but these geopolitical events tend to be quite limited in time," Natixis analyst Bernard Dahdah said.
 "The market accommodates surprisingly quickly when things calm down."
 "It was the weakness of the dollar that was really driving gold, and the tensions with North Korea," he said.
 "The rate at which the dollar can still depreciate is slowing down."

 U.S. gold futures for December delivery were down

-stocks rose on Tuesday, and world shares hit another
+European stocks rose on Tuesday and world shares

 fund, SPDR Gold Shares , rose 1.2 tonnes on Monday, data

 from the fund showed, after three days of outflows.

 Among other precious metals, silver was down 0.2

 percent at $17.76 an ounce, having earlier hit its lowest since Sept.
 1 at $17.67.

 Platinum was down 0.8 percent at $982.55, while palladium was 0.6 percent higher at $937.72 an ounce.

 (Additional reporting by Apeksha Nair in Bengaluru; Editing by Susan Fenton)